Navigating the Digital Job Search Safely: 10 Essential Tips

 Check 10: The Fake Check/Equipment Scam

 Be vigilant against the equipment scam.
 Legitimate companies ship pre-configured, company-owned equipment directly to you.
-If a potential employer sends you a check to deposit and asks you to use it to buy equipment or gift cards (or wire money back), it is a classic fake check scam.
-The check will bounce, and you will be held responsible.
+If a potential employer sends you a check to deposit and asks you to use it to buy equipment or gift cards (or wire money back), it’s a classic fake check scam.
+The check will bounce, and you’ll be held responsible.